You can now follow me on Twitter at @geologywriter.

 Stone or Rock?
 Is there a difference?
-Working on my new book has forced me to consider this question and its implications.
+Working on Stories in Stone: Travels Through Urban Geology forced me to consider this question and its implications.
 Throughout the book, I use the terms interchangeably, based mostly on how they sound or how frequently I used one or the other.

 When I did a bit of searching on the web, I found that some people thought that stone was more British; that rock could be hard and soft, whereas stone was always hard; that stones are smooth and rocks rough; and that stones are small and rocks are big.
 In his wonderful book, Stone by Stone, Robert Thorson writes “Rock is raw material in situ.
 Stone usually connotes either human handling or human use, although it can also be used to describe naturally produced fragments of rock larger than a cobble.”